dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes-using-kustomize-tool.md

 ## Conclusion

-In this article, I explained the basics of how to deploy a .NET Web application in Kubernetes.
+In this article, I explained the basics of Kustomize and how to deploy a .NET Web application in minikube. with the help of Kustomize tool.
-We created image of app using docker, push it to the Docker Hub and deploy in minikube.

-We also used **Kustomize** configuration management tool for Kubernetes to simplify the deployment process.